abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 export default BooksScreen;
 ```

-After the add `CreateUpdateBook` button, we need to add `CreateUpdateBookScreen.js` file under the `./src/screens/BookStore/Books/CreateUpdateBook` folder.
+After adding the `CreateUpdateBook` button, we need to add the `CreateUpdateBookScreen.js` file under the `./src/screens/BookStore/Books/CreateUpdateBook` folder.

 ```js
 import PropTypes from "prop-types";